zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 ## Overview

 This part of the tutorial dives into some pillar concepts for developing pallets with FRAME.
-Ontop of learning how to use existing types and traits, you'll learn how create your own (_FRAME doesn't have a concept of Gender!_).
+Ontop of learning how to use existing types and traits, you'll learn how create your own types like providing your pallet with a Gender type.
 At the end of this part, you will have implemented all remaining storage items according to the logic outlined for the Substrate Kitty application [in the overview of this tutorial](./overview).
 ## Learning outcomes